MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/modal.md

 The active page can be popped from the modal stack by pressing the *Back* button on the device, regardless of whether this is a physical button on the device or an on-screen button.

-To programmatically return to the original page, the `ModalPage` instance must invoke the [`PopModalAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.PopModalAsync()/) method, as demonstrated in the following code example:
+To programmatically return to the original page, the `ModalPage` instance must invoke the [`PopModalAsync`](xref:Xamarin.Forms.INavigation.PopModalAsync) method, as demonstrated in the following code example:

 ```csharp
 async void OnDismissButtonClicked (object sender, EventArgs args)